Complex-valued Iris Recognition Network

 We implemented DeepIris with 9 layers including one pairwise filter layer, one convolutional layer, two pooling layers, two normalization layers, two local layers and one fully connected layer \cite{DeepIris}.
 This network uses the normalized iris images with a size of $100\times100$ pixels; hence, in this experiment, we chose this output size for the segmentation process.

 We implemented the FeatNet with 4 convolutional layers, each followed by an activation layer ($Tanh$) and an average pooling layer as detailed in \cite{IrisFCN}.
 We implemented the Extended Triple Loss incorporating bit-shifting and masking \cite{IrisFCN}.
 This network is trained using the same pairwise loss scheme as the proposed ComplexIrisNet.
 One major difference is the architecture and the capacity to deal with complex-valued weights and feature maps.
 To purely compare the feature representation power, we used our own segmentation approach rather than their segmentation approach (MaskNet).
-Our implementation achieved comparable results to those reported in the paper ($FRR: 1.79\%$ vs. $1.78\%$ and same $EER$ at $0.99\%$); the slight difference in performance may be due to the differences in the segmentation approach and dataset splitting scheme.
+Our implementation achieved comparable results to those reported in the paper (FRRs of $1.79\%$ vs. $1.78\%$ and same EER of $0.99\%$); the slight difference in performance may be due to the differences in the segmentation approach and dataset splitting scheme.
 We also implemented the improved version of FeatNet called DRFNet with dilated convolution and residual connections \cite{DRFNet}.
-DRFNet achieves slightly better performance in comparison with its plain version in FeatNet with ($FRR$ at $1.77\%$ and $EER$ at $0.92\%$).
+DRFNet achieves slightly better performance in comparison with its plain version in FeatNet with FRR of $1.77\%$ and EER of $0.92\%$.

 It is noteworthy that the other two deep iris networks in the literature \cite{DeepIrisNet,OTS_CNN_Iris} use cross-entropy losses, which limits the applicability of the iris networks because the joint identities between the training and testing are required.
-The output of the intermediate layers from these networks can be extracted for use as feature representation and some classifiers such as Euclidean distance can be used to measure the similarity.
-However, their performance is inferior to the pairwise networks hence they are not included in comparison.
+The output of the intermediate layers from these networks can be extracted for use as feature vectors and some classifiers such as the Euclidean distance can be used to measure the (dis)similarity.
+However, their performance is inferior to the pairwise networks and are not included here.

 We also include the complex-valued networks with two different backbone architectures (FeatNet and ResNet) for comparison.